![]() |

 You print out your own ticket and can board the train, simples!
 You must print your ticket, it cannot be shown on a laptop or phone screen.

-Only one passenger name is needed to support a print-your-own ticket, even if that ticket is for two or more people.
+Only one passenger name is needed to support your self-print ticket, even if that ticket is for two or more people.

 Here's the workaround for a common problem, especially between June & September